Hedging concentrated positions

 The collar structure

-A collar adds a second leg: while you buy the protective put at the floor, you simultaneously sell a call at a higher strike (the cap).
+A collar adds a second leg: alongside the put at the floor, you sell a call at a higher strike (the cap).
 The call premium offsets the put premium.
-The trade-off is that if the stock rises above the cap, your shares get called away at that price; your upside stops there.
+If the stock rises above the cap, your shares get called away at that price; your upside stops there.
+The zero-cost collar is the special case where the call premium exactly matches the put premium: net cost zero, an open-ended position bounded by a floor and a cap.

 How the three knobs trade off